jbakse/cairn_blog/docs/_posts/2016-12-05-shader-eater.md

 poster_video: /media/eater.mov
 ---

 This is a test post.
+Testing Publishing.

 ```glsl
 shader.rgb = 123;